s-earnest/resume/index.md

 - 👋 Hello World, I’m @s-earnest
-- 👀 I’m interested in ... anything related with data & Machine Learning.
+- 👀 I’m interested in ... anything related with data analysis & Machine Learning.
-- 🌱 I’m currently an autodictact learning person ... who is looking to get a deep understanding in Data-Viz.
+- 🌱 I’m an autodictact learning person ... who is looking to get a deep understanding in data analysis visualization.
 - 💞️ You can reach me mainly by email.
 - 📫 I love learning new things, and travel.
-- Thank you for coming to my Github page.
+- Thank you for stopping by.